tartiflette/tartiflette-asgi/README.md

     </a>
 </p>

-`tartiflette-asgi` (previously `tartiflette-starlette`) is a wrapper that provides ASGI support for the [Tartiflette](https://tartiflette.io) Python GraphQL engine.
+`tartiflette-asgi` is a wrapper that provides ASGI support for the [Tartiflette](https://tartiflette.io) Python GraphQL engine.

-It is ideal for serving a GraphQL API over HTTP, or adding a GraphQL API endpoint to an existing ASGI application.
+It is ideal for serving a GraphQL API over HTTP, or adding a GraphQL API endpoint to an existing ASGI application (e.g. FastAPI, Starlette, Quart, etc).

 Full documentation is available at: https://tartiflette.github.io/tartiflette-asgi